Sunday, August 26, 2012

 Desembargador Antonio Ferreira Baltar

 P.S.
-A special thank you to my cousin and genealogist, Adauto Ramos, for my great grandfather photo as well as names and dates information on my father's side; and Fabio Arruda, genealogist and researcher of families and "engenhos" from the northeast of Brazil, who provided information on Genipapo Estate location and Deed.
+A special thank you to my cousin and genealogist, Adauto Ramos, for providing my great grandfather photo as well as names and dates information on my father's side; and Fabio Arruda, genealogist and researcher of families and "engenhos" from the northeast of Brazil, who provided information on Genipapo Estate location and Deed.
 They are both members of Colegio Brasileiro de Genealogia - http://www.cbg.org.br/

 1. "Hatfieds and McCoys"